Alto1772/sm64/README.md

 $ PKG_CONFIG_PATH=/mingw64/lib/pkgconfig PATH=/mingw64/bin:$PATH CC=x86_64-pc-msys-gcc make -C tools/ido5.3_recomp -j4
 ```
 Then use the MSYS shell (not the MINGW32 or MINGW64) for using this repository:
-* to avoid warning of CR `'\015'` on IDO compiler from C files converted from images using n64graphics,
+* to avoid warning of CR `'\015'` character on IDO compiler from C files converted from images using n64graphics,
-* and fix buggy `patch_libultra_math` that reads the `libultra.a` file with text mode until a bugfix of these comes along.
+* and fix buggy `patch_libultra_math` that reads/writes the `libultra.a` file in text mode.

 Then continue following the directions in [step 2](#step-2-copy-baseroms-for-asset-extraction-1) below.